fspacheco/robot-program/DobotStudio/lab-mg400-tools.md

 You can also try with the wood planks.

+If time is available, check the [lab about circuits and measurements](https://github.com/fspacheco/robot-program/blob/main/DobotStudio/lab-electrical-measurements.md)

 ## Document your work

 Today, simply add an entry in your engineering notebook with: